LaurentRDC/dissertation/content/scattering.md

 i \hbar \frac{d}{d t} \Psi(\vec{x}, t) = \left[ \frac{- \hbar^2}{2 m_e} \nabla^2 + V(\vec{x}, t) \right]\Psi(\vec{x}, t).
 $${#eq:scattering-schroedinger}

-The scattering electrons have an enormous amount of kinetic energy (\SI{90}{\kilo\electronvolt}).
+The scattering electrons used in this work have an enormous amount of kinetic energy (\SI{90}{\kilo\electronvolt}).
 The potential energy from the atomic Coulomb interaction, on the other hand, is much smaller:
 $$
     V = \frac{Z e^2}{4 \pi \epsilon_0 |\vec{x}|}
 $${#eq:scattering-electrostatic-potential}